Camera Review Blog No. 172 – Hanimex 35ES

 Experiences

 There is nothing to this camera; it weighs nothing, and it’s easy to forget you have it on your person.
 While it’s easy to use with your bare hands, it’s much harder with gloves on, especially the big gloves I was using earlier this year.
 That said, even with the gloves on, the camera is perfectly usable.
 Loading the film into the camera is far easier than I expected; on these cheap bodies, it takes a bit of effort to get the film to wind on.
 On the 35ES, it takes it up right away.
 Setting the film speed also sets the aperture, and you do only have three choices.
-Now you can always adjust this knob to help with any over- or underexposure, since you are limited to a fixed shutter speed.
+Now you can always adjust this knob to compensate for over- or underexposure, since you are limited to a fixed shutter speed.
 The one thing I do notice is that, despite there being no bump around the lens, it’s hard to get your finger into the lens’s angle of view, though not impossible.
 The one annoyance is that the strap is on the opposite side from the shutter release, which makes it hard to use the camera in portrait orientation when hanging from your neck.
 But the camera feels good in the hand: the shutter is quiet, even when it’s been tripped; the film advance is smooth; and the dial advance doesn’t bite into your fingers.
 The one thing that makes me feel like I’m going to break the camera is when I open the back by pulling up the rewind knob; the flimsiness reminds me of the LOMO Apparat and RETO Ultra-Wide & Slim.

 Optics